 Happening Now

-April was Food Waste Reduction Month, but we’re committed year round!
+April is Food Waste Reduction Month, but we’re committed year round!

-If you missed the 2021 or 2022 #AVLFoodWasteChallenge don’t fret, you can always conduct a home food waste audit and share your observations with your friends and the local food waste community or play a game of food waste bingo!
-Keep an eye out for fun community challenges and events to reduce food waste this April!
+Check out these great Food Waste Reduction activities!
+Conduct a home food waste audit and share your observations with your friends and the local food waste community, or play a game of food waste bingo!
+Keep an eye on Food Waste Solutions WNC’s website and @wncfoodwaste social media for fun community challenges, events and prizes to reduce food waste!

-Look for the “Save the Food Asheville” logo on sanitation trucks, social media and popping up around town as we continue collaborating with community partners to share tips and tricks to keep food out of the landfill.
-Keep up to date on campaign activities, events and resources by following @wncfoodwaste on social media and checking out the Food Waste Solutions WNC website HERE.
+Look for the “Save the Food Asheville” logo on sanitation trucks, social media and around town as we collaborate with community partners to share tips and tricks to keep food out of the landfill.

 Reducing food waste is as easy as 1, 2, 3 (4!) – join the fun!